Free to Move

 If as a driver, pedestrian or cyclist, you have ever fumed at traffic lights – fumed in both senses – this forum could be up your street.

 George Osborne (Today Programme) wants to "tackle unfairness" by making welfare cuts of £10bn.
-Meanwhile, traffic system reform can still* provide annual cuts of £50bn that will hurt no-one except traffic managers and signal salesmen (*as I've been saying for years).
+Meanwhile, as I've been saying for years, the traffic system, which always escapes scrutiny, can provide annual cuts of £50bn that will hurt no-one except the traffic managers and signal salesmen who have been ruling our lives to our detriment for too long.

 Last week I finished a draft edit of a film about Poynton, a community thriving again after liberation from decades of oppressive traffic engineering.
 More material needs to be shot, so it's still a couple of months away from publication, but it shows how public money can be spent for the good, rather than the misery of all.